mainwp/mainwp/readme.txt

 == Changelog ==

+= 3.2.2.1 - 12-30-16 =
+* Fixed: a fatal error on PHP versions less than 5.5
+* Added: a message for users on PHP versions less than 5.5 to upgrade

 = 3.2.2 - 12-30-16 =
 * Fixed: an issue with adding a new child site when a group is not selected
 * Fixed: an issue with updating translations in the Updates Overview widget